 If you play outdoors, having a pair of shatter-proof sunglasses designed for athletic wear will prevent the sun’s glare from interfering with your game while also protecting your eyes.

-The USAPA offers the official USA Pickleball Association Store, which offers a complete line of pickleball clothing along with other merchandise emblazoned with the official association logo.
+The USAPA offers the official USA Pickleball Association Store, which has a complete line of pickleball clothing along with other merchandise emblazoned with the official association logo.

 Pickleball Terms You Need to Know

 Like most sports, pickleball has special terminology that its players use to describe various shots and situations.
 Some of the terms overlap those used in tennis and other racquet sports, but others are unique.
-You will surely begin to learn these terms as you start playing, but it’s helpful to know some key phrases beforehand.
-Here are some key ones:
+You will surely begin to learn these terms as you start playing, but it’s helpful to know some key phrases beforehand, like:

 Groundstroke: When a player hits the ball after it bounces once.
-There are two basic kinds:
+There are two basic kinds including: